Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Cimetidine/Cimetidine_evaluation_report.md

 ## 2.1 Modeling Strategy
 The general concept of building a PBPK model has previously been described by e.g. Kuepfer et al. ([Kuepfer 2016](#5-references)).
 The relevant anthropometric (height, weight) and physiological information (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([Willmann 2007](#5-references)).
 This information was incorporated into PK-Sim® and was used as default values for the simulations in adults.
 Variability of plasma proteins and CYP enzymes are integrated into PK-Sim® and described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([PK-Sim Ontogeny Database Version 7.3](#5-references)) or otherwise referenced for the specific process.

 The final model applies active uptake of cimetidine into the liver by OCT1, uptake into the kidney by OAT3 and secretion from the kidney into the urine by MATE1, as well as an unspecific hepatic clearance and passive renal glomerular filtration.
 The transporters were integrated into the PBPK model using the ([PK-Sim Ontogeny Database Version 7.3](#5-references)) and is described in detail in [Hanke 2020](#5-references).
+For PK-Sim V10, CYP3A4 K<sub>i</sub> was adjusted to to improve the performance in CYP3A4 interactions.
+For further details, see [Section 2.3](#23-model-parameters-and-assumptions).

 First, a base PBPK model was built using clinical data including single and multiple dose studies with intravenous and oral applications of cimetidine to find an appropriate structure to describe the pharmacokinetics in plasma.
 This PBPK model was developed using a typical European individual adjusted to the demography of the respective study population.